 David Sohn created the Body Memory process to teach people how to discover their own childhood vows, then release them so that the adult is not governed my decisions made by a pre-logical child.

 The result is freedom, peace and wellness.

-Kat Sohn is a Life Coach, public speaker and writer, and the CEO of Body Memory Process, LLC.
-After the passing of her beloved husband David Sohn in late 2019, Kat retired from a 36-year career with the federal government to focus on raising their two children, Benjamin (12) and Sarah (8) and continuing David’s novel work, the Body Memory Process.
-To share this powerful healing process as widely as possible, Kat has created courses, articles and seminars about the work.
+Kathi Sohn, an author, transformational speaker and coach, is CEO of Body Memory Process, LLC.
+After the passing of her beloved husband David Sohn in late 2019, Kat retired from a 36-year career with the federal government to focus on raising their two children, Benjamin (14) and Sarah (10) and continuing David’s novel work, the Body Memory Process.
+To share this powerful healing process as widely as possible, Kat has written the groundbreaking book, You Made It Up, Now Stop Believing It, and the transformative course, Turn Trauma Into Power.
 You can learn more about the Body Memory Process at bodymemoryprocess.com.

 Happiness and Joy During Turbulent Times Happiness and Joy During Turbulent Times https://medium.com/authority-magazine/happiness-and-joy-during-turbulent-times-kathi-sohn-of-body-memory-process-on-how-to-live-with-680ad36bcd68